INTERVIEW-Boeing studies plan to offer 737 freighter conversions

 By Tim Hepher

-LUXEMBOURG, Sept 29 Boeing is looking at offering conversions of its most popular passenger jet, the 737-800, into freight haulers in a move aimed at express parcel firms, a senior executive said.
+LUXEMBOURG, Sept 29 Boeing is studying further expansion into the cargo market by offering conversions of its most popular passenger jet, the 737-800, into freight haulers in a move aimed at express parcel firms, its top marketing executive told Reuters.

-The proposal emerged weeks after rival Airbus relaunched plans to offer conversions of its competing A320, forging a partnership with Singapore's ST Aerospace after an earlier Russian-backed effort stalled on costs and jet values.
+The proposal emerged weeks after rival Airbus relaunched its own plans to offer conversions of its competing A320 jet, forging a partnership with Singapore's ST Aerospace after an earlier Russian-backed effort stalled on costs and aircraft prices.

-"The next step we are looking at is what we want to do in the single-aisle market, where we see demand for over 1,000 conversions over the next 20 years," Randy Tinseth, vice president of marketing at Boeing Commercial Airplanes, told Reuters in an interview.
+"The next step we are looking at is what we want to do in the single-aisle market, where we see demand for over 1,000 conversions over the next 20 years," Randy Tinseth, vice president of marketing at Boeing Commercial Airplanes, said in an interview.

 "We are looking at potentially pursuing a freighter conversion programme for the 737-800.
 We see potential especially in the express market in the U.S. and China."

-"Recently, Boeing did receive a commitment from YTO Airlines, which will be fulfilled following the program launch," a spokesman said by email.

-"The business case for the 737-800BCF is maturing as planned and we are currently developing our design and production system strategies.
-We look forward to launching the 737BCF program once we have met our launch criteria."
+Plans for Boeing's in-house 737-800BCF (Boeing Converted Freighter) were contained in a slide presented during a ceremony to mark a freighter delivery to Cargolux

-Boeing is also studying plans to convert its larger 777-200ER into freighters, but these are progressing more slowly.
+Boeing is also studying plans to convert its larger 777-200ER into freighters, but these are said to be progressing more slowly.
 Airbus meanwhile offers A330 conversions.

-In total, Boeing sees demand for 1,420 converted freighters and 920 new ones over 20 years.
+In total, Boeing sees demand for 1,420 converted freighters and 920 new ones in the next 20 years.

-Efforts by Boeing and Airbus to tap into small freighter demand comes as they prepare to bring out upgraded passenger jets, leaving behind large numbers of existing models at the age and valuations that could make freight conversions attractive.
+Efforts by Boeing and Airbus to tap into small freighter demand comes as their medium-haul jets head for major upgrades and current models reach the age and valuation that could make freight conversions attractive.

-To work, current planes must be available cheaply enough on the second-hand market, with about 15-20 years on the clock, to cover the cost of conversion and make a profit.
+To work, the current planes must be available cheaply enough on the second-hand market, with about 15-20 years on the clock, to cover the cost of converting them and also make a profit.

 * Refinery's fuel production at least 50 pct capacity -trade